Distracted Driving Statistics: Key Causes & Trends

 Fatal Distracted Driving Crash Statistics Across States

-The table below highlights the number of fatal crashes involving distracted drivers across various U.S. states in 2023.
-States like Texas (366 crashes), Florida (253 crashes), and Louisiana (227 crashes) reported the highest numbers of distracted driving-related incidents.
+The table below highlights the number of fatal crashes involving distracted drivers across various U.S. states in 2024.
+States like Texas (360 crashes), Florida (229 crashes), and New Jersey (209 crashes) reported the highest numbers of distracted driving-related incidents.
 Smaller states such as Vermont and Wyoming recorded significantly lower totals.
 Across all states, the figures illustrate the disproportionate impact of distracted driving, with more populous states experiencing higher incident numbers.
 The data underscores the ongoing challenge of distracted driving in ensuring road safety nationwide.

 State